TheRealOrange/terminalvideoplayer/README.md

 - ▞  (U+259E 1uadrant upper right and lower left)
 - ▄  (U+2584 lower half block)
 - ▐  (U+2590 right half block)
+- ▂  (U+2582 lower quarter block)
+- ▆  (U+2586 lower 3 quarters block)

-We have all the building blocks for effectively double the horizontal resolution!
+We have all the building blocks for effectively double the horizontal and vertical resolution!
 However, we are still limited to two colours per pixel.
 So, we pick the configuration that minimizes the maximum difference between colours which will be made the same, and then set the colour to the average colour.

 Other optimisations include

 - only changing pixels whose colour have changed a certain value
-- only inputting the ANSI code for cursor move when the next pixel isnt contiguous
+- only inputting the ANSI code for cursor move when the next pixel isn't contiguous
 - only inputting the ANSI code for background colour change when the background colour differs significantly (set as a compile option)